USDA Farm Conservation Plan, 2022-2025

 Kestrel/Screech owl nesting box.

-· Removed old fence and installed 1145’ permanent fence on the south border of the farm.
+· Removed old fence and installed 1,330’ permanent fence on the south border of the farm.
+Finalized report installing permanent fence (PDF).

 2023:

-· Installed 1,330’ of hedgerow planting on south border of the farm along new fence installed in 2022.
-Hedgerow will provide shade for livestock, wildlife corridors, nesting sites for birds and pollinator species for insects.
+· Installed 1,330’ of hedgerow planting along the south border of the farm next to the new fence installed in 2022.
+The hedgerow will provide shade for livestock, wildlife corridors, nesting sites for birds and an array of flowering pollinator species for insects.

 · Completed nutrient management on 20.7 acres on pasture.